-The contraceptive implant (Nexplanon), also known as ‘the implant’, is a tiny plastic rod jam-packed full of hormones, which works around the clock to prevent any unwanted pregnancies.
-This contraceptive is often a firm favorite for busy females that just don’t have the time to or the memory be taking a pill every single day.
+The contraceptive implant, also known by the brand name ‘Nexplanon’, or simply as ‘the implant’, is a tiny plastic rod which releases the hormone progestogen and works around the clock to prevent unwanted pregnancies.
+This method of contraception is often a firm favourite for busy women and those that just don’t have the time to or the memory be taking a pill every single day.

 What is the contraceptive implant?

-The contraceptive implant is a long-term form of contraception.
-The contraceptive is made from a small soft flexible rod, which contains ethylene vinylacetate copolymer (plastic) and is placed under the skin in your upper arm.
-Conveniently for users, once in place; they do not need to worry about it for 3 years.
+The contraceptive implant is a long-acting form of contraception.
+The contraceptive is made from a small soft flexible rod, which contains ethylene vinylacetate copolymer (plastic) and is placed under the skin on the inside of your upper arm.
+Conveniently for users, once in place you do not need to worry about it for 3 years.

 How effective is the implant?